Jeroen Cornelissen

 ORCID: orcid.org/0000-0002-8175-7958

 Antonio Facchetti obtained his Laurea degree in Chemistry cum laude and a Ph.D in Chemical Sciences from the University of Milan.
-In 2002 he joined Northwestern University where he is currently a Research Full Professor.
+In 2023 he joined Georgia Tech and since 2002 he is an Adjunct professor at Northwestern University.
 He is a co-founder and currently the Chief Technology Officer of Flexterra Corporation.
-Dr. Facchetti has published more than 560 research articles, 16 book chapters, and holds more than 120 patents.
+Dr. Facchetti has published more than 570 research articles, 16 book chapters, and holds more than 120 patents.
 He received the ACS Award for Creative Invention, the Giulio Natta Gold Medal of the Italian Chemical Society, the team IDTechEx Printed Electronics Europe Award, the corporate Flextech Award.
 He is a Fellow of the National Academy of Inventors, European Academy of Science, MRS, AAAS, ACS-PMSE, Kavli, and RSC Fellow.
 He was selected among the "Top 100 Materials Scientists of the past decade (2000-2010)" and recognized as a Highly Cited Scientist by Clarivate.

 Seoul National University, South Korea